littlehorse-enterprises/littlehorse/README.md

 -   `docker` and `docker-compose-plugin`
 -   `npm` (this is a dev dependency)

-Additionally, you'll eventually want to install `lhctl` as per the `lh-golib` repository.
+Additionally, you'll eventually want to install `lhctl` as per the `sdk-go` repository.

 ### Setting Up the Linters